-Before the COVID-19 pandemic, the federal funds' interest rate, or the interest rate banks charge each other for overnight borrowing, was guided by global supply and demand.
-For example, in the United States, it stood at 1.55%.
-After the COVID-19 epidemic became a pandemic, governing bodies of banking institutions worldwide set the interest rates at the bare minimum in line with their economies.
+Before the Covid-19 pandemic, the Federal Funds interest rate (i.e., the interest rate banks charge each other for overnight borrowing) was guided by global supply and demand, and it stood at 1.55% in the USA.
+When the Covid-19 epidemic became a global pandemic, central banks’ governing bodies reduced already-low interest rates to bare minimums in line with their economies.

 Open a Trading Account

 Open a trading account with a properly regulated brokerage firm.
 Provide any required personal information and proof of identity.
 Deposit trading funds by bank transfer, credit/debit card, or another convenient method such as PayPal.

 Research the best dividend-paying stocks using our list of suggested stocks as a guide.
 Then find them in the list of stocks presented by your broker.
 You should be able to select each stock to see additional information, including a price chart.

 Stocks can easily be bought by filling out your broker’s trading ticket with the number of shares you wish to buy or the amount you wish to invest in selected stocks.
 Outside of market hours, you can fill out an order ticket instead, to buy shares at the best available price or your maximum specified price when the market next opens.